Building Your Own Custom Workflows

 Public template: This option is only for MetaMonster team members

-Template scope: Choose whether this template should be available for all sites or just this specific site
+Template scope: Choose whether this workflow should be available for all sites or just this specific site

-After saving, your template will appear in the prompt library for you and your team to use anytime.
+After saving, your workflow will appear in your workflows for you and your team to use anytime.

 Let’s say you want to extract the first word from each page.
 Here’s how you’d set it up: